The Global SoS Network

 Streamlining Collective Intelligence Towards Sustainable Development [Beta version]

-Mr. Alvaro Bramble is an industrial engineer and is Technology Steward for the Global SoS Network.
+Alvar Bramble is an industrial engineer and is Research Engineer for the Global SoS Network.

 From the Business Process Reengineering (BPR) approach, for over four decades Mr. Bramble has investigated the sociotechnical constraints that impede the increase of sustainable productivity in the Global South.
 Mr. Bramble has also worked on the BPR approach to safety in ground transportation systems.

 Mr. Bramble holds a degree of Bachelor of Engineering (BEng.
 Industrial) from Pratt Institute, Brooklyn, New York (1977).
-He has been a member of the Institute of Industrial and System Engineers.
+He is an active member of the Institute of Industrial and System Engineers, IISE.

-Because of his interest in ending industrial underdevelopment, he studied mechanical technology and business administration at the College of Staten Island (SICC), of the City University of New York (CUNY), until 1973 and received an Associate in Business Administration.
+Because of his interest in ending industrial underdevelopment, he studied mechanical technology and business administration at the College of Staten Island (SICC), of the City University of New York (CUNY), until 1973 and received an AAS Degree in 1976.

 Operations Research Achievements: